NetworksAreMadeOfString/ZenPacks.rhybudd.alerts/README.rst

 Usage
 -------------------------------------------------------------------------------
+### Phone:
 1. Install the Rhybudd app to your phone.

 2. Configure the Zenoss server details (URL, username & password)

-3. Tap 'Create GCM ID', make a note of the 32 character key provided
+3. Tap 'Create GCM Filter', make a note of the 32 character key provided.
+Or create your own.

+### Zenoss:
+#### Basic Usage:

-3. Navigate to ``Events`` -> ``Triggers`` page.
+1. Navigate to ``Events`` -> ``Triggers`` page.

-4. Click on the ``Notifications`` menu item.
+2. Click on the ``Notifications`` menu item.

-5. Click on the plus sign ('+') to add a new notification.
+3. Click on the plus sign ('+') to add a new notification.

-6. From the dialog box, specify the name of the notification and select the ``Send Alert to Rhybudd`` action.
+4. From the dialog box, specify the name of the notification and select the ``Send Alert to Rhybudd`` action.

-7. Enable the notification and add a trigger to be associated with this action.
+5. Enable the notification and add a trigger to be associated with this action.

+#### Filtered Usage:

+1. Follow steps 1 - 4 of Basic Usage

-8. Click on the ``Contents`` tab.
+2. Click on the ``Contents`` tab.

-9. Add the GCM ID found in step 3
+3. Add the "GCM Filter" found in step 3

-10. Click on the ``Submit`` button.
+4. Click on the ``Submit`` button.

+#### Advanced Usage:
+To prevent your alerts traversing the ColdStart.io infrastructure and going straight to your phone (via Google GCM) do the following;

+1. Navigate to Advanced

+2. Select "Rhybudd Push" from the left hand menu

+3. Follow the instructions from Google to create a GCM key http://developer.android.com/google/gcm/gs.html

+4. Add the GCM API Key and Sender ID to the page, press submit

+5. On your phone load the app, tap the Home icon, choose "Configure Rhybudd Push", tap the refresh icon on the action bar.
+(This will update the local Sender ID and change the GCM Registration ID if neccessary)

 Installing